attilammagyar/js80p/README.md

 data that it swallows.

-To add insult to injury, FL Studio pretends that it notifies the plugin about the pedal's state, but in reality, it just defers sending `NOTE OFF` events until the pedal is released.
+To add insult to injury, FL Studio pretends that it notifies the plugin about the pedal's state, but in reality, it just defers sending Note Stop events until the pedal is released.
 This might give the desired effect in some cases, but it breaks patches that assign additional functionality to the pedal besides sustaining notes, like for example lengthening envelope release times.